ESCOMP/CTSM/doc/source/tech_note/Snow_Hydrology/CLM50_Tech_Note_Snow_Hydrology.rst

 (section :numref:`Phase Change`).
 For the top snow layer only,

 .. math::
-   :label: 8.27)
+   :label: 8.27

    q_{liq,\, i-1} =f_{sno} \left(q_{grnd,\, liq} +\left(q_{sdew} -q_{seva} \right)\right)

-where :math:`q_{grnd,\, liq}`  is the rate of liquid precipitation reaching the snow (section :numref:`Canopy Water`), :math:`q_{seva}` is the evaporation of liquid water and :math:`q_{sdew}`  is the liquid dew (section 5.4).
+where :math:`q_{grnd,\, liq}`  is the rate of liquid precipitation reaching the snow (section :numref:`Canopy Water`), :math:`q_{seva}` is the evaporation of liquid water and :math:`q_{sdew}`  is the liquid dew (section :numref:`Update of Ground Sensible and Latent Heat Fluxes`).
 After surface fluxes and snow/soil temperatures have been determined (Chapters :numref:`rst_Momentum, Sensible Heat, and Latent Heat Fluxes` and :numref:`rst_Soil and Snow Temperatures`), :math:`w_{liq,\, snl+1}`  is updated for the liquid precipitation reaching the ground and dew or evaporation as

 .. math::
-   :label: 8.28)
+   :label: 8.28

    w_{liq,\, snl+1}^{n+1} =w_{liq,\, snl+1}^{n} +f_{sno} \left(q_{grnd,\, liq} +q_{sdew} -q_{seva} \right)\Delta t.